 Things I’m making at home are immune boosting bone broths made from chicken frames (one thing not sold out at the butchers!) with heaps of rosemary, chicken livers (another thing available at the butchers) marinated in garlic, olive oil, parsley and lemon, large batches of hearty vegetable soups with my homemade broth for freezing, and squeezing lemon or lime juice into water to get some anti-viral vitamin C.

-Drinking or even gargling with green tea can reduce the risk of contracting viruses because the tannins in green tea have antiviral properties.
+Drinking or even gargling with green tea (17) can reduce the risk of contracting viruses because the tannins in green tea have antiviral properties.
 Even gargling with hot (not boiling!) water can help, as viruses become denatured (and therefore die) when exposed to heat.

 - Bioceuticals ArmaForce and UltraDefense Mushroom 7 (you can get these from some pharmacies)

-Melissa is a naturopathic nutritionist and coach who helps exhausted women get their energy back.
-She consults with people worldwide via the web from her home in Melbourne, Australia.
+Melissa is a naturopathic nutritionist and health coach who helps people who are feeling tired all the time get their energy and life back.
+She consults with people worldwide via webcam (AKA telehealth) from Melbourne, Australia.